 ERP is typically conducted under the guidance of a trained therapist and requires collaboration between the therapist and the individual receiving treatment.
 It’s important to know that we always proceed at a pace that you find challenging yet manageable, ensuring the process is effective and not overwhelming.

-ERP Techniques Process
+Using ERP Techniques in Practice

 While the above provides an overview of ERP techniques, this section describes the process in more detail.
 In therapy, Exposure and Response Prevention Therapy techniques are designed to help you confront your fears and reduce anxiety associated with your obsessive-compulsive disorder (OCD) or other anxiety disorders.
 Here are some common ERP techniques that I use: